cldeluna/pynet-py-ansible-cert/week9/README.md

 ##2.
 Make mytest a package.

 ###a.
 In the __init__.py file import each of the functions in world.py, simple.py, whatever.py.
 ###b.
 Test out your package from the Python interpreter shell.
-Make sure you can invoke your three functions using both 'import mytest' and 'from mytest import func1, func2, func3'.
-Once again do this from the directory containing ./mytest.
+Use both types of import methods

 ```
 (applied_python)[cdeluna@ip-172-30-0-7 ~]$ ls